 Establishment taxes are not applicable in Portugal to the mere holding of a participation in an AIF.
-Please note in this regard that the acquisition of an AIF's units of a privately subscribed closedended real estate AIF, as well as operations of redemption, capital increase or reduction, which results in a single investor or two spouses holding more than 75% of the units representing the assets of such AIF, property transfer tax should apply proportionally at the applicable rate (up to 6.5%) to the taxable value or the total value of the assets, as the case may be, but in each case with preference to the evaluation report of the investment fund manager, if higher.
+Please note in this regard that the acquisition of an AIF's units of a privately subscribed closed-ended real estate AIF, as well as operations of redemption, capital increase or reduction, which results in a single investor or two spouses holding more than 75% of the units representing the assets of such AIF, property transfer tax should apply proportionally at the applicable rate (up to 6.5%) to the taxable value or the total value of the assets, as the case may be, but in each case with preference to the evaluation report of the investment fund manager, if higher.

-6.4 What is the tax treatment of (a) resident, (b) nonresident, and (c) pension fund investors in Alternative Investment Funds?
+6.4 What is the local tax treatment of (a) resident, (b) non-resident, and (c) pension fund investors (or any other common investor type) in Alternative Investment Funds?

-(a) Resident investors.
+(a) Resident investors

 The taxation of resident investors is as follows: